 How to ask on social media

-It's important to let friends and family know that their donations can still make a difference for children.
+It's important to let friends and family know why their donations are so vital in making sure we can still be here for children.
 If you're not sure what to post, we've got some helpful suggestions.

 The best social media posts have photos.
 We’ve created some images that you can download below and share on Instagram, Twitter, Facebook or Linkedin.